bsiri/gegerator/gegerator-client/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Run while serving the actual backend
+## Run the proxy server

 `npm run startproxy`
+(Note that gegerator.server should also be running in order to have data served as well)

+## Cleanup

+`npm run clean:dist`